cheminfo/flavor-builder/README.md

 As configured by `configs/cheminfo.json`, this will write to the `build` directory:

 - `cheminfo-revisions.json` and `cheminfo-md5.json` which keep track of what has been updated.
-- `cheminfo-flavor-builder.pid` which is used as a lock to know if a build is already in progress.
 - `out` directory which contains the result of the build

 Build the admin page by running: